madixson/DogsvsCats_4380Project/README.md

 ### Data

 * Data:
-  * Type:
+  * Type: Image data
-    * Input: dog and cat images (varying sized pixel jpegs)
+    * Input: 25,000 labeled images of dogs and cats
-  * Size: 853.95 MB
+  * Size: ~853.95 MB
-  * Instances (Train, Test, Validation Split): 12,500 dogs, 12,500 cats for training, 25,000 for testing
+  * Instances (Train, Test, Validation Split): 25,000 training images, 12,500 testing images

 #### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
-* The images from the dataset vary in sizes, thus is needed to be standardly resized, for example to 200 x 200 pixels.
+* The images from the dataset vary in sizes, thus is needed to be resized; Images are resized to 150x150 pixels
-* Proceeding with a high GPU with a minimum of 12 GB, (Google Colab Pro was used), we can load all the images, reshape them, and store it all in an array.
+* Images are normalized to have pixel values between 0 and 1 (binary).
-* Alternatively, redirect files into standard directories and use Keras to load progressively.
+* Redirect files into standard directories and use Keras ImageGenerator class

 #### Data Visualization

-Show a few visualization of the data and say a few words about what you see.
 * Below are a few of the images of dogs and cats plotted.
-Notingly, the images are not of all the same size, hence the need for preprocessing.
+Notingly, the images are not of all the same size.

 ![](DogVisualization.png)
 ![](CatVisualization.png)